xa12345/phaser-platformer/README.txt

-only read if ur bored
 The home of my IDS (independent study) project.
-Started September 2023, uses nodejs (for localhost) and a Phaser script tag.
+Started September 2023, used nodejs (for localhost) + a Phaser script tag.
-This is my first JS project...
+This is my first JS project lol